 My name is Mike Gwaltney.
-I am a veteran teacher, school leader, author, and an educational consultant.
+I am a veteran teacher, school leader, writer, and an educational consultant.

-I am proud of my reputation as a dynamic, creative, innovative, and entrepreneurial educator, recognized for visionary leadership and a commitment to student-centered education.
+I am proud of my reputation as a dynamic, creative, and innovative educator, recognized for visionary leadership and a commitment to student-centered education.
 I have led numerous school improvement initiatives, including teams and task forces on progressive, learner-centered and 21st Century learning, online/blended learning, and on assessment.
 I have co-chaired an accreditation process, run athletic programs and academic departments, directed a large 12th grade retreat program, and in 2011 I co-founded EdCampPDX in Portland, Oregon.

-As a leader and a department chair in private-independent schools for 10 years, I have been at the forefront of school decision-making on all issues related to academic and co-curricular programs, while leading a staff of teachers and managing budgets.
+As a leader in private-independent schools, I have been at the forefront of school decision-making on all issues related to academic and co-curricular programs, while leading a staff of teachers and managing budgets.
 I am considered a master department chair, and I lead the ISM training program for new chairs within the NAIS and private school community.
 I have completed the NAIS School Leadership Institute, and taken numerous courses in leadership, including ISM’s course on theory of private-independent school management.
 Currently I lead a PK-12 department and teach courses in History and Government in Portland.